telerik/ajax-docs/controls/scheduler/server-side-programming/working-with-recurring-appointments.md

 * YearlyRecurrenceRule

-Using the specialized classes makes it easier to define recurrence rules because only relevant parameters are specified intheir constructors.
+Using the specialized classes makes it easier to define recurrence rules because only relevant parameters are specified in their constructors.

 ## Example